Irina-Suholeckaya/irynasukholetska/README.md

 Header

-## My goal is not just to detect defects, but to create software that is inspiring.
+### Experienced QA specialist seeking to apply profound testing knowledge to ensure high-quality software.
+My goal is not merely to identify defects but to be a key player in crafting stable and innovative products, upholding high-quality standards.

 ### My CV